 Quality factor or Q-factor

-In series, resonant circuit potential difference across capacitor or potential difference across inductor divided by the potential difference across the resistance is defined as a quality factor.
+In series, resonant circuit potential difference across capacitors or potential difference across inductors divided by the potential difference across the resistance is defined as a quality factor.

 Sharpness depends on the quality factor, the higher the quality factor higher will be the sharpness.
 By decreasing the resistance sharpness can be increased.

 It is simply a coil having large inductance and small resistance.
 It is used in mercury tubes.
 It is connected in series to reduce the voltage across the mercury tube.

-Since the inductor consumes no electric power but helps to reduce the voltage, hence heat produce is very small.
+Since the inductor consumes no electric power but helps to reduce the voltage, hence heat produced is very small.
 This is the main advantage of the choke coil.

 The transformer is used to produce high AC voltage from a low-voltage AC source or to produce low AC voltage from a high-AC-voltage source.